joaonatali/cancer_gene_expression/README.md

 Exploration of sample gene expression data for different cancers

-To run the notebook, install `pipenv` (`brew install pipenv`) and run in this repo's root directory:
+To run the notebook, install `uv` (`brew install uv`) and run in this repo's root directory:

-    pipenv install
+    uv sync

 Then open the notebook in vscode (requires Jupyter extension) and choose the IPython kernel in the .venv directory created.